codemagic-ci-cd/codemagic-docs/content/integrations/fastlane-integration.md

 weight: 4
 ---

 **Fastlane** is an open source platform aimed at simplifying Android and iOS deployment.
 If your development team uses Fastlane, it can be used as part of your CI/CD pipeline to build and deploy your applications.
+Fastlane is preinstalled on the Codemagic build servers.

 ## Configuring Fastlane in Codemagic